-The mandible is the bone that forms the lower jaw, and forms an essential part of the facial skeleton.
+The mandible is the bone that forms the lower jaw and forms an essential part of the facial skeleton.
 The maxilla forms the upper jaw.
 Both of these bones hold the teeth we require to chew our food.
-The mandible is the only moveable bone of the skull.
-On the medial surface of mandible is the mandibular foramen which allows the entrance of a nerve and vessels that supply the lower jaw, as well as the teeth, some oral sensation and sensation over the chin.
-In this article we will discuss the anatomy and clinical relevance of the mandibular foramen.
+The mandible is the only movable bone of the skull.
+On the medial surface of the mandible is the mandibular foramen which allows the entrance of a nerve and vessels that supply the lower jaw, as well as the teeth, some oral sensation and sensation over the chin.
+In this article, we will discuss the anatomy and clinical relevance of the mandibular foramen.

 Anatomy & Relations

 The mandibular foramen is an opening at the internal aspect of the ramus of the mandible.
 The inferior alveolar branch of the mandibular division of the trigeminal nerve, as well as the inferior alveolar vessels, enter the foramen and supply the lower jaw.